ash-project/ash/documentation/tutorials/get-started.md

 ### Creating our first resource

-Lets start by creating our first resource along with our first API.
+Let's start by creating our first resource along with our first API.
 We will create the following files:

 - The API [Helpdesk.Support] - `lib/helpdesk/support.ex`
 - Our Ticket resource [Helpdesk.Support.Ticket] - `lib/helpdesk/support/resources/ticket.ex`.